Clinical Trials (PDQ®)

-|Phase III||Treatment||Closed||18 and over||NCI||NCI-2012-03017|
+|Phase III||Treatment||Completed||18 and over||NCI||NCI-2012-03017|

-RATIONALE: Drugs used in chemotherapy, such as oxaliplatin, leucovorin, and fluorouracil, work in different ways to stop tumor cells from dividing so they stop growing or die.
+This randomized phase III trial is studying giving oxaliplatin, leucovorin, and fluorouracil together with bevacizumab to see how well it works compared to oxaliplatin, leucovorin, and fluorouracil alone in treating patients who have undergone surgery for stage II or stage III colon cancer.
+Drugs used in chemotherapy, such as oxaliplatin, leucovorin, and fluorouracil, work in different ways to stop tumor cells from dividing so they stop growing or die.
 Monoclonal antibodies such as bevacizumab can locate tumor cells and either kill them or deliver tumor-killing substances to them without harming normal cells.
 Bevacizumab may also stop the growth of tumor cells by stopping blood flow to the tumor.
 Giving chemotherapy together with bevacizumab may kill more tumor cells.
 It is not yet known whether treatment with oxaliplatin, leucovorin, and fluorouracil is more effective with or without bevacizumab in treating patients who have undergone surgery for colon cancer.

 Further Study Information

-- Arm I: Patients receive adjuvant chemotherapy comprising concurrent oxaliplatin and leucovorin calcium IV over 2 hours on day 1.
+ARM I: Patients receive adjuvant chemotherapy comprising concurrent oxaliplatin and leucovorin calcium IV over 2 hours on day 1.
 Patients also receive adjuvant fluorouracil IV over 2-4 minutes on day 1 followed by fluorouracil IV continuously over 46 hours on days 1 and 2.
 Treatment repeats every 14 days for 12 courses in the absence of disease progression or unacceptable toxicity.

-- Arm II: Patients receive bevacizumab IV over 30-90 minutes on day 1.
+ARM II: Patients receive bevacizumab IV over 30-90 minutes on day 1.
 Patients also receive adjuvant oxaliplatin, leucovorin calcium, and fluorouracil as in arm I. Treatment repeats every 14 days for 12 courses in the absence of disease progression or unacceptable toxicity.
 After completion of adjuvant chemotherapy, patients continue to receive bevacizumab alone every 14 days for 6 months in the absence of disease progression or unacceptable toxicity.

 Patients are followed every 3 months for 2 years, every 6 months for 3 years, and then annually thereafter.